 What is a collision deductible?

 The higher your deductible, the lower your insurance premiums will be.
-Increasing your collision deductible from $200 to $500 can trim collision coverage costs by 15 to 30%, while a hike to $1,000 can save you 40% or more, according to the Insurance Information Institute, a trade group based in New York.
+Increasing your collision deductible from $200 to $500 can trim collision coverage costs by 15 to 30%.
+A hike to $1,000 can save you 40% or more, according to the Insurance Information Institute, a trade group based in New York.

-When choosing a collision deductible, ensure that you can afford to pay it if you have to file a claim.
+When choosing a collision deductible, ensure you can afford to pay it if you must file a claim.
 Consumer advocates typically recommend a $500 collision deductible unless you have enough savings.

-Deductibles are per incident, so you will have to pay the deductible every time you file a collision claim.
+Deductibles are per incident, so you must pay the deductible every time you file a collision claim.

 Is collision coverage required?

-Unlike liability insurance, no state requires that you buy collision or comprehensive coverage.
+Unlike liability insurance, no state requires buying collision or comprehensive coverage.

-If you have a loan or lease on your vehicle, your lender typically will require that you purchase both coverages.
+If you have a loan or lease on your vehicle, your lender typically requires you to purchase both coverages.

 Collision coverage pays to repair or replace your car if you are: